aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D11: Worked on final year project code , technical paper work and coded few problems.
 But tomorrow onwards I have to work hard.(7th January)

 D12 : Continued with coding concepts.
-Started with python concepts and working on technical paper presentation.(January 8th)
+Started with python concepts and working on technical paper presentation.(January 8th) D13 : Contiuned working on side projects.
+Read some blogs.
+Checked some concepts